-According to the DPS website, more than 50% of driver license transactions could have been conducted alternatively (online, by mail or by phone) in both FY2017 and FY2018.
+According to the TxDPS website, more than 50% DL transactions could have been conducted alternatively (online, by mail or by phone) in both FY2017 and FY2018.
 In fall 2018, Texas.gov conducted a marketing study through Deloitte and found that 91% of customers choose to conduct their transactions in person even though they are aware of the ability to renew their license online.
 The top reasons are: